cuongtm2012/Film_Flex_Release/TESTING.md

 - Graceful handling of edge cases
 - Detailed debug logs

+### End-to-End Tests
+End-to-end tests use Cypress to verify the entire application flow:
+- User flows like search, authentication, and movie details viewing
+- Cross-browser compatibility
+- Responsive design behavior
+- Real-world user scenarios

+## Test Configurations

+### Cypress Configuration
+The project uses two Cypress configuration files:
+- `cypress.config.js` - Main configuration for local Cypress testing with ESM support
+- `cypress.cjs.config.js` - CommonJS configuration specifically for BrowserStack integration

+### BrowserStack Configuration
+The BrowserStack integration is configured in:
+- `browserstack.json` - Defines browsers, operating systems, and parallelization settings
+- `run-browserstack-tests.sh` - Script for running tests on BrowserStack

+When running BrowserStack tests, always use the `--cf browserstack.json` option to specify the BrowserStack configuration file.

+## Troubleshooting

+### ESM/CommonJS Compatibility Issues
+The project uses ES Modules (ESM) for its main codebase, but BrowserStack requires CommonJS.
+If you encounter ESM/CommonJS compatibility issues:

+1. Ensure you're using `cypress.cjs.config.js` for BrowserStack tests
+2. Always specify the config file with `--cf browserstack.json`
+3. If you're adding new Cypress test files, use `.cy.js` extension instead of `.cy.ts`
+4. If you need to import ESM modules in Cypress tests, use dynamic imports

+### Browser Compatibility Issues
+If tests fail on specific browsers:

+1. Check the error messages in the BrowserStack dashboard
+2. Verify that the browser version is supported in `browserstack.json`
+3. For Safari-specific issues, ensure the test doesn't use features not supported in Safari
+4. Consider adding browser-specific code with Cypress's browser detection capabilities

 ## Test Fixtures

 - Test user credentials are defined in the test files